June 20, 2019

 The 7 Best Ways of Inspiring the Growth Mindset in Our Learners

-Growth mindset is not a method, but an instilled belief that an individual’s abilities can be developed, improved upon, and cultivated.
-In other words, a belief that success can be taught.
+Growth mindset is characterized by the belief that an individual’s abilities can be developed, improved upon, and cultivated.
+In other words, it's a belief that success can be learned.
 A growth mindset leads to increased motivation and a love of learning, thus leading to higher achievement.
 Additionally, it translates into a resilience that is crucial for great accomplishment.

-Growth mindset is not a method, but an instilled belief that an individual’s abilities can be developed, improved upon, and cultivated.
+Growth mindset is characterized by the belief that an individual’s abilities can be developed, improved upon, and cultivated.

-The impact of the growth mindset in the early years can greatly influence how much an individual will invest in learning.
+The impact of inspiring the growth mindset in the early years can greatly influence how much an individual will invest in learning.
 The early years are prime years to help develop perseverance and resilience as young learners experience setbacks while developing new skills.
 An environment that supports a growth mindset approach sets individuals, especially young learners, on a path where they eagerly face learning challenges with determination and grit.
-Their growth mindset instills a belief that their understanding will improve and continue to improve with hard work, practice, good habits, and proper nutrition.

 Changing the language that is used to describe behavior is often the first step in teaching a growth mindset to children.
 This is especially in relation to how children are praised, and how they are encouraged to dream big.
 Here are several ways teachers can instill the power of a growth mindset in young children to give them the capacity for a lifelong learning.

 1. Praise the Value of Effort

 Praise should be focused on the process of learning rather than a focus on making a child feel special or important.
 Also, it’s important to praise children for their effort and hard work instead of praising them for being smart.
 For example, if a child successfully completes a math problem after struggling, teachers with a growth mindset would praise their effort and hard work instead of insisting that the child is smart.